-- (1) Purpose.
-A water quality buffer is a riparian area of trees, shrubs, and other vegetation that borders an existing watercourse, wetland, or other water body (including open stormwater conveyances), for the purpose of reducing contamination from surface water runoff.
-Water quality buffers are most effective when stormwater runoff is flowing into and through the buffer zone as shallow sheet flow, rather than concentrated flow such as gullies, channels or other stormwater conveyances.
-Water quality buffers can offer an enormous number of environmental protection and resource management benefits, including: - a.
-Restoring and maintaining the physical, chemical and biological integrity of the water resources, - b.
-Removing pollutants from urban stormwater, - c.
-Stabilizing stream banks resulting in reduced erosion and sedimentation, - d.
-Providing infiltration of stormwater runoff, - e.
-Maintaining base flow of streams, - f.
-Contributing organic matter that serves as a source of food and energy for the aquatic ecosystem, - g.
-Providing riparian wildlife habitat, - h.
-Providing tree canopy to shade streams and regulate temperature, and - i.
+(1) Purpose.
+A water quality buffer is an area of original or re-established vegetation that borders streams, rivers, ponds, lakes, wetlands, and seeps.
+Buffers are most effective when stormwater runoff is flowing into and through the buffer zone as shallow sheet flow, rather than concentrated flow such as channels, gullies, or wet weather conveyances.
+Therefore, it is critical that design of all development include management practices, to the maximum extent practical, that will result in stormwater runoff flowing into the buffer zone as shallow sheet flow.
+Water quality buffers provide numerous environmental protection and resource management benefits including:

+- a.
+Restoring and maintaining the chemical, physical and biological integrity of the water resources, - b.
+Removing pollutants delivered in urban stormwater, - c.
+Reducing erosion and controlling sedimentation, - d.
+Stabilizing stream banks, - e.
+Providing infiltration of stormwater runoff, - f.
+Maintaining base flow of streams, - g.
+Contributing the organic matter that is a source of food and energy for the aquatic ecosystem. - h.
+Providing tree canopy to shade streams and promote desirable aquatic organisms, - i.
+Providing riparian wildlife habitat, and - j.
 Furnishing scenic value and recreational opportunity. - (2) Applicability.
-Water quality buffers are required along all perennial and intermittent streams, waterways, wetlands or other water body including open stormwater conveyances within Richland County as identified on a 7.5 USGS quadrangle map, USACE, or as determined by Richland County Department of Public Works.
-Water quality buffers apply in all zoning districts, and must be maintained.
+Water quality buffers are required along all perennial and intermittent streams, waterways, shorelines and wetlands as identified on a 7.5 USGS quadrangle map, USACE, or as determined by the Department of Public Works.
 This Section shall apply to the following: - a.
-All proposed development except for that development which is exempted pursuant to subsection (b), infra. - b.
+All proposed development except for that development which meets the criteria for an exemption [Section 26-187 (b)] and/or a waiver [Section 26-187 (k)]. - b.
 All surface mining operations except active surface mining operations which are operating in compliance with an approved SCDHEC surface mining permit.
-A copy of the approved surface
+A copy of the approved surface mining permit shall be provided to Department of Public Works. - c.
+The construction of agricultural structures as stated in this chapter. - d.
+Except as provided in Sections 26-187 (b), and 26-187 (k), this shall apply to all parcels of land, structures and activities which are causing or contributing to: